← All posts

 What’s next

 We’re in stealth.
 Deliberately.
 We’re not raising a Series A to hire 200 people and figure out product-market fit later.
-We’re 25 people, we’re profitable on unit economics, and we’re growing by proving value one customer at a time.
+We’re profitable on unit economics, and we’re growing by proving value one customer at a time.

-Every customer gets a Live Build — one hour with our team, building their first AI worker together, connected to their actual tools, handling their actual use case.
+Every customer gets a Live Build — one hour with our team, building their first AI agent together, connected to their actual tools, handling their actual use case.
 We load 1,000 minutes before the call ends.
-That’s roughly 400 customer interactions.
+That’s roughly 400 revenue conversations.

 We only offer this because we know what happens when people actually use it.